opensanctions/site/_articles/2022-02-01-matching-api.md

 If one of your queries returns a result, this is not immediately cause for alarm: the database for politically exposed persons in particular contains many individuals with common names, and matches will be fairly frequent.
 Instead, you should set up a process for human review.

-In terms of analysis, it's always helpful to look at the [`topics`](/reference/#type.topic) property for entities: it will often indicate the relevance of an entity (whether it is sanctioned, a politician or just an associate).
-You can also view the OpenSanctions entity page (`https://opensanctions.org/entities/<id>`) for each result to see their documented connections to other items (this is also available via the `/entities/<id>` API endpoint!).
+In terms of analysis, it's helpful to look at the [`topics`](/reference/#type.topic) property for entities: it will often indicate the relevance of an entity (whether it is sanctioned, a politician or just an associate).
+You can also view the OpenSanctions entity page (`https://opensanctions.org/entities/<id>`) for each result to see their documented connections to other items (connection/graph data is also available via the `/entities/<id>` API endpoint!).

 ### Give us feedback!